DUNE-DAQ/wibmod/README.md

 To build metadata for a single WIB(3) named `BLAND` with IP `192.168.1.4`:
 ```
-wibconf_gen -w BLAND tcp://192.168.1.4:1234 wibapp
+wibconf_gen -w WIB_BLAND tcp://192.168.1.4:1234 wibapp
 ```
 This will store the metadata in the folder `wibapp`.
 To include more WIBs, include additional `-w [NAME] [ENDPOINT]` arguments.
-Where the `[NAME]` should uniquely identify a WIB (internally, modules are generated with names prefixed by `wib` e.g. `wibBLAND`) and the `[ENDPOINT]` is the ZMQ socket the WIB's [`wib_server`](https://github.com/DUNE-DAQ/dune-wib-firmware/tree/master/sw) is listening on.
+Where the `[NAME]` should uniquely identify a WIB and the `[ENDPOINT]` is the ZMQ socket the WIB's [`wib_server`](https://github.com/DUNE-DAQ/dune-wib-firmware/tree/master/sw) is listening on.